alex996/presentations/express-session.md

   */
   console.log(req.session)

   // You can also access the cookie object above directly with console.log(req.session.cookie)

+  console.log(req.session.cookie.expires) // date of expiry
+  console.log(req.session.cookie.maxAge) // milliseconds left until expiry

   // Unless a valid session ID cookie is sent with the request,
   // the session ID below will be different for each request.